ChrisKoniniec/ChrisKoniniec.github.io/_posts/2018-12-07-ServiceDisruptions.md

 ![Graph5](/assets/Project1/Proj1Graph5.png)

 We can see some relationships within each event type or resource type, but no real overarching trends.
-This is why we have models to pick up on the subtler relationships between variables.
+This is why we have models to pick up on the more subtle relationships between variables.

 Lets prepare our data for the model by getting dummies on our object columns.
 After that, we will group our data by ID number, since we want to look at the fault severity at each ID.